GMS 6140 – Principles of Immunology

 Fri, Apr 12 Treatment of Unwanted Immune Responses

 Tue, Apr 16 Lecture: Manipulation of Immune Responses

 Wed, Apr 24 Cancer Immunology

 Mon, Apr 29 Exam 3 (9:00 am – 12:00 noon, room C1-3)

 Fundamental principles of basic and experimental immunology, from first engagement of innate immunity to the generation of the adaptive immune response and its clinical consequences.
 (4 credits)

 This course focuses on fundamental principles of basic and experimental immunology, from first engagement of innate immunity to the generation of the adaptive immune response and its clinical consequences.
-It is required as a core course for PhD students in the Immunology & Microbiology concentration of the biomedical sciences PhD program, and is taught concurrently with the course GMS 6121, Infectious Disease.
+It is required as a core course for PhD students in the Immunology & Microbiology concentration of the biomedical sciences PhD program.
 This course is open to other UF graduate students with consent of the course director.
-Weekly small group sessions (1-2 hours each) will provide students with experience in problem-solving, application of immunology principles in an experimental context, and integration of immunology & microbiology, via team-based learning and/or paper discussions.
+Weekly small group sessions (Tuesdays) will provide students with experience in problem-solving, application of immunology principles in an experimental context, and integration of immunology & microbiology, via team-based learning and/or paper discussions.

 Successful will be expected to accomplish the following learning objectives.